-Positive reviews and testimonials play a large part in building customer confidence and securing new product sales.
+Positive reviews and testimonials play a large part in building customer confidence and getting more sales.
 But finding ways to publish testimonials pages on your website is difficult if you have little design experience.

 This article shows you how to display testimonials on your website with screenshots of awesome examples you can recreate without needing to hire a developer or an expert in web design.

 Here’s a table of contents to help you navigate this article: